arcus/education_modules/data_visualization_in_ggplot2/data_visualization_in_ggplot2.md

 Run the above code yourself in Posit.cloud or on your own computer (see [lesson preparation](#lesson-preparation)).

-In the @r_code rmd file, the code at the top of the file includes these library commands and the command to read the csv file for the data.
+In the @r_file rmd file, the code at the top of the file includes these library commands and the command to read the csv file for the data.
 Before you will be able to generate the plots in the rest of the module, you should run those lines of code.

 </div>